jzwolak/insilicalabs.ai/README.md

 ## Streaming

 OpenAI has a streaming API to receive partial completions of a chat request in a stream until the whole completion is sent.
-Use this with the `stream` fn as follows.
-The `stream` fn takes a consumer, which is a single arg fn that will do something with the partial chat completion.
+Use this with `stream` as follows. `stream` takes a consumer, which is a single arg fn that will do something with the partial chat completion.

 ```